asantini29/CudAkima/README.md

 In this implementation, the coefficients of the polynomials used for the interpolation are not saved and kept in memory.
 For this reason, the package is particularly suited for applications where the arrays to perform the interpolation on keep changing (e.g. when doing parameter estimation on the location and amplitude of the spline knots).
 In this specific case, where $x$ and $y$ are matrices of different arrays, CudAkima results faster than a naive loop over the matrices using `scipy` (`cupy`) by a factor of $\sim 3$ ($\sim 20$) on CPUs (GPUs).
 This comparison can be found in the examples directory.

 The interpolation scheme needs at least 4 finite points to succesfully work.
 This caveat is due to the boundary conditions currently implemented.
+If this condition is not met (ie, the interpolation grid is made of less than 4 points), **linear interpolation** is used instead.

  Here is a quick example of how to get started with the package:
 ```